Prospective Graduate Students

 Dr. Tripp Shealy – Admission’s Coordinator

-5) Click here to see required application materials and scores.
-The GRE is NOT required for the application or to be considered for funding.
+5) The GRE is NOT required for the application or to be considered for funding.
 Applicants are welcome to submit General GRE scores (Verbal, Quantitative and Analytical Writing), if desired.
 Decisions to admit are based on a prospective student’s entire application package.

 6) Please do not send multiple emails.
-Staff members cannot give any decisions by fax, phone or email unless the faculty has given express permission.
-You will be able to check the online system for decisions.
 The staff cannot estimate how long it will take the faculty to review your application materials and make a decision.
 Your application will only be in review when all materials have been received by the department.

 7) The applications staff cannot answer emails about applications between December 15 and February 1 each year.